hssmalo/steampunkfantasy/rules.md

 Regular: any damage rolled on regular damage table of unspecified type.
 This does not include damage from any other type. \
 Psychic : any damage rolled on psychic damage table of unspecified type.\
 Poison : any damage rolled by poison effect\
-Fire   : any damage rolled by fire effect
+Fire   : any fire damage rolled

 Any other resistance may be added in future.
 It then is effective only versus the spesific damage type.
 Damage type is either regular damage, or explisitly given by the firing unit or effect.